Hospital negligence compensation claims –Why is it important for my solicitor to be a specialist?

 Peter Walsh, the chief executive of AvMA – Action on Medical Accidents, a UK charity campaigning for patient safety and justice has been quoted as saying that never events should be entirely avoidable “simply by following standard procedures.”

 But sadly these events do happen.
-And they are often the grounds of successful medical negligence claims.
+And they are often the grounds for successful medical negligence claims.

 Will there be a lot of incomprehensible legal jargon?